emeban44/shopping_list_app/README.md

 ## How to run tests for the application

-Unfortunately, I never ran Unit Tests for Flutter apps(will learn about soon) but I have done them in Java, so I will just write hypothetical tests.
+Unfortunately, I never ran Unit Tests for Flutter apps(will learn to do soon) but I have done them in Java, so I will just write hypothetical tests.

 **Tests:**
 1. Add item test